Skip to content

 What is a Keto diet- what is a low carb diet?

-Let’s start with the definition, keto or ketogenic diet is a type of high fat, low carb diet.
-A Keto diet can help you lose weight quickly by shifting your body’s energy dependence away from sugar.
+Let’s start with the definition: The keto or ketogenic diet is a type of high-fat, low-carb diet.
+It can help you lose weight quickly by shifting your body’s energy dependence away from sugar.
 Studies suggest that the keto diet is effective against a variety of diseases, including diabetes, Alzheimer’s, and even cancer.

 A keto diet requires you to consume a moderate to high protein content.
-High-fat content and minimal to no carbs consuming low carbs tricks, your body to metabolize the stored fat to produce energy.
-This helps you lose weight at a much faster pace than a normal diet.
+With high-fat content and minimal to no carbs, consuming low carbs tricks your body into metabolizing the stored fat to produce energy.
+This helps you lose weight much faster than a regular diet.
 Although the keto diet works magically to reduce your weight, it is hard on your heart and your body.

 Mediterranean diet